noah40povis/noah40povis.github.io/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-This site could not have been made without the work that Harsh put in to create modeals that allow Youtube video previews:
+This site could not have been made without the work that Harsh put in to create pop up modals in the portfolio section that allow Youtube video previews:
 * [See Harsh's github pages repo](https://github.com/hurshd0/hurshd0.github.io)
 * [The Jekyll Github Pages Project](https://jekyllrb.com/docs/github-pages/)